 A student representative from the University who represents Royal Holloway Students’ Union at the NUS (National Union of Students) Conference.

 A newly elected individual who will soon be beginning their term, they can also be referred to as an incoming officer.

 An individual currently occupying a role or position, who will leave at the end of their term.

 The individual responsible for ensuring fairness in the elections.
 For the main elections, this role is filled by a representative from the National Union of Students, and the role of Deputy Returning Officer will be filled by the Students’ Union’s Deputy Head of Membership Support and Engagement, assisted by the Student Voice Manager.

 An option on each of the roles.
 This is selected when a voter does not wish to vote for any of the candidates, and instead believes that nominations should be reopened for a new batch of potential candidates.

-One of the four Officer positions (President, VP Education etc.) that you can run for.
-Each Officer holds their position for one year, or two if they run for re-election and are successful.
-They lead on the Union’s campaigns, sit on important College committees, and are a big part of the decision making process within the SU.
+One of the four officer positions (President, VP Education etc.) that you can run for.
+Each officer holds their position for one year, or two if they run for re-election and are successful.
+They lead on the Union’s campaigns, sit on important College committees, and are a big part of the decision-making processes within the SU.
 They are also trustees of the Students’ Union and sit on the Board of Trustees.

 The voting system used by the Students’ Union.
 This system gives voters the ability to rank their candidates in order of preference.
-You can learn more about STV in depth with this handy video.
+You can learn more about STV with this handy video.

 A period of approximately 12 months where the elected individual is in office.
 Sabbatical Officers can be in office for a maximum period of 24 months.